moznion/sbt-spotless/README.md

 This scripted test caches the result of resolved dynamic dependency.

 If you would like to clear the cache, please remove the contents that are in a directory: `plugin/target/.dyn-dep-test/`.
+FYI, `sbt clean` also clears the cache.

 ### How to release this plugin to maven central